github/explore/CONTRIBUTING.md

 This repository includes [a list of the most-used GitHub topics that don't yet have extra context](topics-todo.md).
 If your pull request adds one of these topics, please update topics-todo.md so that the topic is checked (marked complete).

-**Please fill out the pull request template completely.** If you do not fill out the template, your pull request will be closed.
+**Please fill out the pull request template completely.** If you do not fill out the template, your pull request will be closed if coocise able.

 ## Guidelines